 Yes, there are program elements that will be open to non-program participants, such as:

-• Guest speaker events — We host guest speaker sessions that are open for attendance across the general SF State community.
-If you are interested in joining the email list to be notified of such speakers, please sign up for our newsletter.
+- Guest speaker events — We host guest speaker sessions that are open for attendance across the general SF State community.
+Join the SFSU entrepreneurship community on discord.

 If you apply as an individual, then no, you cannot participate in the IncuGator, as the program is designed as an academic-year long experience.